aws-samples/scada-dr-on-aws/README.md

-# Ignition Disaster Recovery on AWS
+# SCADA Disaster Recovery on AWS for Inductive Automation's Ignition

 ## Introduction
 This sample code demonstrates how to install, configure and execute a disaster recovery on AWS for Ignition SCADA by [Inductive Automation](https://inductiveautomation.com/scada-software/).